 If you talk to a dermatologist, they'll tell you that when buying expensive skincare, you want to focus on products that contain active ingredients, like anti-aging serums and masks, as opposed to staples like moisturizers and cleansers.
 There are some exceptions, of course (in fact, you'll find one below), but generally speaking, that is a good tip to remember.
 But which pricey picks specifically are worth your money?
 That's what we Byrdie editors are talking about today.

 Keep scrolling to find the one product you should definitely buy from each of the buzziest expensive skincare brands.

-"This is one of Sisley's classic hero products and for a good reason.
+Amanda Montell, associate features editor tells us, "This is one of Sisley's classic hero products and for a good reason.
 So if you want something from Sisley to chic up your bathroom, this should be your pick.
 It's an incredibly hydrating mask that makes my skin absurdly soft, dewy, and plump, but never sticky.
 Whenever I use this at night, I wake up with the face of an infant.
 Plus, it smells hypnotic, it doesn't irritate my eczema, and I feel like a queen when I use it.
-Need I say more?" — Amanda Montell, associate features editor
+Need I say more?"

 "You've heard us all preach the glories of CE Ferulic, but recently, we've come to the conclusion that if you're going to buy a SkinCeuticals serum, go for the Phloretin CF. You see, while the vitamin E in CE Ferulic is super nourishing, this serum has extra antioxidant benefits (that means super-effective protection against those hellish free radicals for bright, even skin).
 This product works especially well for oily and combo skin types." — Amanda